vaynexie/DRM/readme.md

 ### Plan for release

-- [x] Release the concept decriptions we used [in /concept_description]
+- [x] Release the concept decriptions we used [in /concept_description].
-- [ ] Release the model checkpoints and inference codes (update: iWildCam and FMoW-related checkpoints and inference codes have been released, will update for ImageNet soon).
+- [x] Release the model checkpoints and inference codes.
-- [ ] Release the training codes (expect: before 31 Dec.).
+- [ ] Release the training scripts.

 ### Requirement